-Ken Hegan is a multiple-award-winning writer and billionaire playboy who solves baffling crimes in his spare time.
+Ken Hegan is a Sr. Copywriter + Filmmaker who solves baffling crimes in his spare time.

 Ken’s a senior copywriter at Blast Radius, an interactive digital marketing and design agency with offices around the globe.
 Ken’s clients, campaigns, and pitches have included Starbucks, Nike, Disney, Sony PlayStation, Nintendo, SaskTel, Expedia, Sun-Rype, Intuit, Clorox, Pine-Sol, Vans, Labatt, Knorr, Bud Light, BC Hydro, and the Canadian Tourism Commission.

-Ken’s a screenwriter, story editor, and director with credits on 20+ TV series & specials broadcast on CTV, TSN, Discovery, CBC, CNBC/Slice.
+Ken’s a Writer/Director with credits on 20+ TV series & specials broadcast on CTV, TSN, Discovery, CBC, CNBC/Slice.
 He co-wrote the Opening Essay for the Vancouver Winter Olympics (narrated by Donald Sutherland) which aired to a record 13 million viewers on CTV and TSN.
 He also wrote the Gemini Award-winning Superbodies series for the Olympics in both London and Vancouver.

 COLUMNIST – PRINT/ONLINE